Muscles Engaged On The Treadmill

 2. Hamstrings: Located on the back of the thighs, the hamstrings act as antagonists to the quadriceps.
 They are involved in knee bending and are essential for maintaining balance and control while using a treadmill.

-3. Calves: The calf muscles, particularly the gastrocnemius and soleus, are actively utilized when you push off the balls of your feet while walking or running on a treadmill.
+3. Calves: The calf muscles, particularly the gastrocnemius and soleus, are actively utilised when you push off the balls of your feet while walking or running on a treadmill.
 This action helps you move your legs forward and is essential for maintaining a steady pace.

-4. Glutes: The gluteal muscles, or glutes, are located in your buttocks and are recruited to stabilize your hips and pelvis during treadmill workouts.
+4. Glutes: The gluteal muscles, or glutes, are located in your buttocks and are recruited to stabilise your hips and pelvis during treadmill workouts.
 They also provide power for propulsion and support your lower back.

 Working out on a treadmill can effectively target these lower body muscles, helping to improve strength, endurance, and overall leg fitness.